derangeddk/kdev/README.md

 ## Details
 This project also installs a local container image registry, which can be used for pushing locally built container images.
 The registry runs directly in docker, not inside the Kind cluster.

+## SSL Certificates
+The cluster comes with a pre-configured cert-manager and the root CA can be added to your local browser.
+The CA certificate in PEM format is located in the root of the project: `kind-dernaged-selfsigned-ca.crt`.

+### Firefox
+It can be imported into Firefox by going to: **about:preferences#privacy -> Certificates -> View Certificates... -> Import...**

+Other browsers is a #TODO